Skip to main content

 Step 1: Set up authentication

-In this step, you set up authentication between the Databricks CLI on your development machine and your Databricks workspace.
-This article assumes that you want to use OAuth user-to-machine (U2M) authentication and a corresponding Databricks configuration profile named DEFAULT for authentication.
+First, set up authentication between the Databricks CLI on your development machine and your Databricks workspace.
+This page assumes that you want to use OAuth user-to-machine (U2M) authentication and a corresponding Databricks configuration profile named DEFAULT for authentication.

 U2M authentication is appropriate for trying out these steps in real time.
 For fully automated workflows, Databricks recommends that you use OAuth machine-to-machine (M2M) authentication instead.
-See the M2M authentication setup instructions in Authentication.
+See the M2M authentication setup instructions in Authorize service principal access to Databricks with OAuth.

 1. Use the Databricks CLI to initiate OAuth token management locally by running the following command for each target workspace.